e-rotaract/e-rotaract.github.io/index.md

       show-in-menu: true
 ---

+We are an international group of friends, and we share one goal: do our best to help the world, because we believe together we can go further.

-We are an international group of friends , members of the global network of volunteering associations from Rotary International!
+Our club is part of the global network of volunteering associations from Rotary International, and everyone is more than welcome to join.